pierremolinaro/canfd-plugin-for-saleae-logic-analyzer/README.md

 *For instructions on enabling simulation mode on the Logic 2 software, please follow the instructions here:*
 [https://support.saleae.com/user-guide/using-logic/demo-mode#generating-analyzer-simulation-data](https://support.saleae.com/user-guide/using-logic/demo-mode#generating-analyzer-simulation-data)

+### How to permanently enable simulation on Mac OS X

+Here is a trick for permanently enabling simulation on Mac OS X. Just copy the `name.pcmolinaro.saleaeEnableSimulation.plist` file (located in `enable-simulation-on-osx` directory) in your `~/Library/LaunchAgents` directory.
+Then log out then log in (or restart), it is done, simulation is permanently enabled.

+For permanently  disabling this feature, delete `~/Library/LaunchAgents/name.pcmolinaro.saleaeEnableSimulation.plist` and log out then log in (or restart).

 ## Selecting Analyzer